Corrosion to Metals Test

 Corrosion to metals Test C1 is designed to assess the corrosion hazard for an appropriate classification of a liquid and solids that may become liquid as a substance corrosive to metals.
-This test determines the packing group III for shipping and category 1 for GHS Classification.
+If a sample is determined corrosive to metals through this test, the product will be classified as packing group III for shipping and Corrosive to Metals – Category 1 for GHS.
 This particular test is required by Transport Canada for classification under the Transportation of Dangerous Goods (TDG) regulations and the US Department of Transportation (DOT) under the Federal Motor Carrier Safety Administration (FMCSA) in the USA.

 In 2014 the Transportation of Dangerous Goods Regulations Part 2 was amended to require a Consignor (the shipper) of dangerous goods to have available a Proof of Classification document for 5 years after the date of shipment.